Preparing for Plan B,

 How Much Does Ella Cost?

 Ella is available generically or by brand name and varies in price.
-Wisp connects you with a doctor who, if safe and appropriate, can prescribe you ella for $22.
-Once a doctor reviews your medical form, they'll call in the prescription to a local pharmacy for you to pick up.
+Wisp connects you with a licensed medical provider who, if safe and appropriate, can prescribe you ella for $44.
+Once a provider reviews your medical form, they'll call in the prescription to a local pharmacy for you to pick up.
 If you have health insurance, it may be possible to bill the remaining cost of prescription.

 How Long Can I Wait To Take Ella?